Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

-How to do the first two points (the creation of the Facebook ad account and the Facebook Page) is already covered when you click on the links.
+How to go about the first two points (the creation of the Facebook ad account and the Facebook Page) is already covered when you click on the links.

 The Facebook Pixel for Your Real Estate Website

-I won’t get fully into the basics of the Facebook pixel, but if you need them, you can find some good information on Facebook itself.
+I won’t fully cover the basics of the Facebook pixel, but if you need them, you can find some good information on Facebook itself.

-But the two most important pixel parameters you want to use are content_type and content_ids.
+But the two most crucial pixel parameters you want to use are content_type and content_ids.

-There are many more events you could configure your Facebook pixel with, and it can get quite technical pretty fast.
+You could configure your Facebook pixel with many more events, and it can get quite technical quickly.

-The configuration of these different events defines under which condition it should be fired or triggered.
+The configuration of these different events defines which condition it should be fired or triggered.

-Below, I will give you an overview of further important events that are relevant for dynamic Facebook ads for real estate.
+Below, I will give you an overview of further important events relevant to dynamic Facebook ads for real estate.

 |Pixel Event||App Event||Description|

 |ViewContent||fb_mobile_content_view||When someone checked out a particular property listing|